OP2/OP2-Docs/README.rst

-This is a repository of specifications for the `OP2 project`_.
-Eventually it is supposed to contain all of OP2's documentation.
-Meanwhile you can find most of the documentation on the `project page`_ and the `runtime library repository`_.
+This is a repository of specifications for the `OP2 project`_ but the main documentation is on the `project page`_ and in the `runtime library repository`_.

-To build it you need Sphinx_ (tested with version 1.0.7 and above) and GNU make.
+To build this you need Sphinx_ (tested with version 1.0.7 and above) and GNU make.

 Run